TallKite/linnstrument-firmware/README.md

 When the notes per octave is greater than 12, the OCTAVE/TRANSPOSE display shows two extra rows for transposing by edosteps.
 The 2nd and 3rd rows now transpose not by semitones but by major 2nds (since most edos have several different semitones).
+A major 2nd is defined as the interval between the fourth and the fifth, e.g. 3 edosteps for 15edo but 2 edosteps for 16edo.

 The guitar tuning screen no longer adjusts the pitch of each "string".
 Instead it sets 7 independent row offsets.
+So you no longer see a note name with an octave number.
+Instead you see a row offset as a number (which can be negative).
+Touching the top button on the far left sounds the pitch of the top open string, as before.
+It also makes the top two buttons light up, which indicates you're adjusting the row offset between the 1st and 2nd rows.
-The top row of the screen adjusts the offset between the 1st and 2nd strings, the 2nd row is for the 2nd/3rd strings, etc.
+The 2nd button sounds the 2nd open string and shows the offset between the 2nd and 3rd strings, and so forth.
+The bottom button doesn't show a row offset, but it does sound the pitch of the bottom open string.
+Changing 1 offset doesn't affect the other 6 offsets.
+In general, changing a row offset sharpens/flattens multiple strings.
+But of course only one string changes when you change the first offset or the last offset.
 The "anchor string" is the string that the anchor pad is on.
 Its pitch is determined by the anchor pad, note and cents.
-Thus increasing any row offset above the anchor row (other than the 1st offset) sharpens multiple strings.
+Thus increasing any row offset above the anchor row sharpens multiple strings.
-And increasing any row offset below the anchor row (other than the 7th offset) flattens multiple strings.
+And increasing any row offset below the anchor row flattens multiple strings.

-When you touch a pad on the far left, it still sounds the pitch of that open string.
-So while you can only adjust 7 offsets, you can still hear 8 pitches.
+MicroLinn's guitar tuning is completely independent of the standard Linnstrument guitar tuning.
+In general, turning off microLinn by setting the edo to OFF disables all microLinn settings and restores the standard ones.

-When you change the edo, the tuning is adjusted so that each open string's pitch in cents stays roughly the same.
+Changing the edo adjusts the column offsets and row offset(s) so that their size in cents stays roughly the same.
+So your keyboard layout remains roughly bosanquet, or your guitar tuning settings remain roughly EADGBE.

 There are 4 new functions for switches 1 & 2 and footswitches 1 & 2:
 EDO+ and EDO- move up or down to the next EDO, wraps around (probably best you don't play while changing!)